WV Garnishment Law

 West Virginia Wage Garnishment Calculator

 West Virginia provides stronger wage garnishment protections than federal law for consumer debts.
-While federal law allows up to 25% of disposable earnings to be garnished, West Virginia caps consumer debt garnishment at 20% of disposable earnings.
-This provides additional protection for West Virginia workers facing wage garnishment.
+While federal law allows up to 25% of disposable earnings to be garnished with a $217.50/week floor, West Virginia caps consumer debt garnishment at 20% of disposable earnings and protects the first $362.50 of weekly disposable earnings — 50 times the federal minimum wage (W. Va.
+Code §46A-2-130).
+West Virginia also caps child support withholding at 40–55% of disposable earnings depending on family circumstances and arrears, below the federal 50–65% tiers.

 West Virginia Wage Garnishment Calculator